alphagov/govuk-design-system/src/components/accordion/index.md

 For users of screen readers, all the text in the button will be read as a single statement (separated by commas to allow for slight pauses).
 There’s also some visually hidden content in the heading text to help announce the call-to-action as 'show this section' or 'hide this section'.

-{{ example({ group: "components", item: "accordion", example: "default", html: true, nunjucks: true, open: false, size: "xl", titleSuffix: "second" }) }}
+{{ example({ group: "components", item: "accordion", example: "default", html: true, nunjucks: true, rails: true, open: false, size: "xl", titleSuffix: "second" }) }}

 #### Write clear button text